 Before he was Bond: Daniel Craig's 10 best pre-007 roles

-As we count down to Skyfall's November 9 release, we're taking time out to look back at all of the famous thesps who've hit the big screen - to varying degrees of success - as the iconic MI6 agent.
-Yesterday we took a look back at Daniel Craig's first two outings as 007, today we take a look back at his pre-Bond career.
+As we prepare for this week's release of SPECTRE, we're taking time out to look back at all of the famous thesps who've hit the big screen - to varying degrees of success - as the iconic MI6 agent.
+Craig is back for his fourth go-round as the dashing super spy, and today we take a look back at his pre-Bond career.

 It's no exaggeration to say that the popularity of Craig as James Bond took many movie goers by surprise.
 But for those who'd been following the actor at all (mostly in productions on the other side of the pond), his massive success in the iconic role came as no shock.
 In fact, it wasn't so much a question of if he'd hit it big but when.